dinarazhorabek/ds_projects/Inertia Trading/README.md

 ## 3. Clustering Analysis

-Unsupervised learning techniques were used to analyze structure in weekly return–volatility behavior.
+Beyond supervised classification, unsupervised learning techniques were applied to explore structure in weekly return–volatility patterns.

 ### K-Means Clustering on Boeing (BA)
 - Weekly (μ, σ) features were clustered using k-means.
 - The elbow method suggested **k = 4** as the optimal number of clusters.
 - Some clusters contained mostly “green” weeks, others mostly “red,” showing clear behavioral regimes.
-- Cluster purity analysis confirmed meaningful separation consistent with ML classification results.
+- Cluster purity analysis was used to measure how consistently each cluster aligned with trading labels.

+Results showed that return–volatility features naturally form meaningful regimes, further supporting the ML findings.
+This provided an unsupervised confirmation that BA’s weekly behavior is predictable and forms stable patterns over time.

 ### Clustering Across Dow Jones Stocks
 The same k-means workflow was applied to five Dow Jones components: **AMZN, JNJ, MCD, NKE, NVDA**.